Certificate | SC Program: CT.3265

 Note: If not previously completed, all students participating in clinical rotations must submit proof of drug screening and a background check prior to going into clinical facilities.
 Students are financially responsible for meeting these requirements according to the established program process.

-This course is the second required course in the Vocational Nursing Program.
+VOCN 161 is the second required course in the Vocational Nursing Program.
 The emphasis of this course is towards application of the nursing process in acute care settings.
-Theory content includes care of patients with common medical surgical problems with adaptation to address all age groups.
+Theory content includes care of patients with common medical surgical problems.
 The student develops competence in administration of medications and varied therapeutic skills to assigned patients with safety and increasing confidence.
 Assignments include practice in the Clinical Skills Laboratory and medical, surgical, and orthopedic areas in acute care settings.
 Students may be assigned in such optional areas as operating room and recovery room for follow-through experience with their assigned surgical patients and in an ambulatory center.
-A portion of this course may be offered in a distance education format.

 Apply Now